ministryofjustice/licences/README.md

 - `npm run typecheck` -> runs typescript type checking
 - `npm run start:feature` -> runs the application configured to run integration tests

+## Docker Compose Files
+- [docker-compose.yml](./docker-compose.yml) -> used for integration tests.
+More information can be found in the [./licences-specs/Readme.md](./licences-specs/Readme.md).
+- [docker-compose-full.yml](./docker-compose-full.yml) -> used to spin up the licences service and all dependencies locally.
+- [docker-compose-minimal](./docker-compose-minimal.yml) -> used to spin up a local `Redis` and `Postgres` instance.
+Useful for when wanting to connect to a development environment for all other dependencies.

 # Environment variables